demanuel/NewsUP/README.md

 -port: port.
 For non SSL upload use 119, for SSL upload use 563 or 995

 -file: the file or folder you want to upload.
 You can have as many as you want.
-If the you're uploading a folder then it will compress it and split it in files of 10Megs for uploading.
-These temp files are then removed.
+If the you're uploading a folder then it will find the files inside of the folder

 -comment: comment.
 Subject will have your comment.
 You can use two.
 The subject created will be something like "[first comment] my file's name [second comment]"